 Why Guppies Sleep Near the Top at Night

-Fish do not sleep exactly like humans.
-Instead, they enter a resting state while still breathing and gently moving with the water current.
+Many guppies naturally rest near the surface during the night.
+Fish don’t sleep exactly like humans — they enter a resting state while still breathing and gently drifting with the water current.

 What Causes Guppies to Stay at the Top?